 7. "It's Too Late", a one-shot where Harry decides he's not going to fight and die for a society that's rejected him at every turn.

 6. "It's My Life", a story about Harry deciding that Hogwarts isn't really a safe place for him and looks for alternatives.

-5. In "Dragon Kin", I combined story plot of my own with the Harry Potter universe.
+5. In "Dragon Kin", I a combined story concept of my own with the Harry Potter universe.
 Set in an alternate universe from Rowling's marvelous creation, one of Harry's ancestors was adopted by an Elder Dragon.
 The Clan, as they call themselves, look after their close-kin for one hundred generations.
-During the summer between Harry's 5th and 6th year, they discover the last of the line has been mistreated and decide it's time to intercede.
+During the summer between Harry's 5th and 6th year, they discover the last of the line has been mistreated and decide it's time to intervene.